jdav-freiburg/scanner/srvapi/Readme.md

 - `MAIL_PORT`: The target smtp port (defaults to 25/587).
 - `MAIL_USER`: If not empty, use this user to login.
 - `MAIL_PASSWORD`: If not empty, use this password to login.
+- `API_KEY`: This must be equal to the X-Api-Key header from the client.
+Required.

 ### docker-compose